Baby Bottle Do’s & Don’ts to Avoid Childhood Cavities

 Don’t: Let Them Walk around with Their Baby Bottle

-As your child begins walking, they’ll also begin falling, which is why you shouldn’t let newly mobile children walk with their bottle.
-Did you know that every 4 hours a child in America visits the hospital because a facial injury as a result of falling while holding a bottle?
-You can avoid this by not giving them a walking around bottle, and having them sit down before they drink.
+As your child begins walking, they’ll also begin falling, which is why you shouldn’t let newly mobile children walk with their bottles.
+Did you know that every 4 hours a child in America visits the hospital because of a facial injury as a result of falling while holding a bottle?
+You can avoid this by not giving them a walking-around bottle, and having them sit down before they drink.

 Do: Teach them to Drink from Lidless Cups